roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Did you enjoy it?" he asked.

   "Sort of master," she demurely replied, looking over her shoulder at him.
-Report_Story #2